aristos32/exercise/README.md

 We are also asked to implement caching to store the latest stock price.
 We can implement in-memory caching using Redis, which integrates well with Laravel.

 All services needed will be dockerized, using a combination of Dockerfile and docker-compose.
 I will use different ports for http and mysql, to avoid conflicts with existing host services.

+### Useful commands
+- docker-compose config - Ensure that the docker-compose.yml file is correct
+- docker-compose exec redis redis-cli - access redis
+-- KEYS * (see all keys)
+-- GET key_name